Assistance programs Chatham County Georgia and Savannah.

 Chatham County DFCS Emergency Assistance runs homeless shelters, low-cost/affordable housing, has motel vouchers and more.
 The Emergency Assistance Program is a limited Chatham county resource that assists individuals and families who have fallen under tough times.
 Based on funding, there may be limited financial assistance.
 People can use it only once every 24 months, they need to have an eviction notice, and meet other conditions.
-Call (912) 651-2220.
+Call (912) 651-2220 or (912) 644-5956.

-Clothing assistance programs, including items for school, Christmas, and work, are available.
+Clothing, furniture and school supply assistance programs, including items for school, Christmas, and work, are available.
 Several Chatham County area non-profits and churches run clothing banks and/or thrift stores or furniture banks.
 The locations provide free or low cost items to families, in particular low income ones.
 More on free clothing centers, furniture and school supplies in Southeastern Georgia.

 American Red Cross - Southeast Georgia Chapter runs the Landings Military Family Relief Fund.
-Call (912) 651-5310 to apply.
+Call (912) 368-4282 to apply.
 It can help active duty members and their families.
 Receive help paying for car repairs, travel expenses, medical bills, food, emergency situations, rent, utilities and more.
 There may be bus passes, free gasoline cards and other aid.

 Low cost and short term housing, including homeless shelters and transitional housing programs, operate in Savannah and across the southeastern portion of Georgia.
 Those families that were evicted or that need a place to stay while they regain self-sufficiency are the main beneficiaries.
 Clients can also access food programs, apply for job training or financial assistance for deposits, and other support.
 Find transitional housing in southeast Georgia.